glockasaur/ProductionLineTrackerProject/README.md

 Create a ProductionRecord class with int fields for productionNumber (this will be unique for every item produced and get auto incremented by the database), an int field for productID (to correspond to the productID from the Product table / class), String field for serialNumber, and a field for the dateProduced that is type Date (from java.util).

-Create accessors and mutators for all fields.
+Create accessors and mutator for all fields.

 Make one constructor that just has a parameter for the productID.
 This will be the constructor called when the user records production from the user interface.